 A touch screen acts as an interface between humans and computers in an automation control unit.
 Unlike keyboards or mice, touch screens provide convenience and user-friendly access to receive information from one computer to another.
 Another example would be a predefined user interface menu program which browses through the touch screen to gain system access to operate particle applications, like CNC controllers or ATM machines.

 Touch screens work by detecting touch points according to physical relations.
 These are divided into three types:

-1. Resistive type – Functions when a finger or other stylus produces voltage by way of pressure sensors.
+1. Resistive type – Functions when a finger or other stylus produces voltage by way of the pressure sensors.

 Most resistive touch screens surface is a layer of polyester film and a conductive metal coating.
 The bottom portion of the screen is attached to the liquid crystal display (LCD), and the top portion incorporates conductive painted glass plates.
 The glass plates are separated by tiny layers of polyester.
 These glass sheets are situated along the X-axis, Y-axis, and the polyester film, each with a controller, applying a small voltage in each gradient.
 Whenever pressure is applied to the screen, it puts the two conductive materials together, producing an electronic currency that can be detected by the X and Y coordinates.

 Since the resistive screen requires two layers of material after the collision to react.
 Therefore, when the pressure of the screen becomes unbalanced, it results in touch errors.
 Moreover, the resistive screen can only rely on the two materials reacting to the collision, elastic material with lower utilization rates, shorter life expectancy.